• Skip to primary navigation

 • Emulsifying dressing can be slightly tricky if you are not familiar with the process.
 I recommend using the immersion blender method if you have one.

-Kale Caesar Salad - My favorite salad at home!
-A healthy caesar salad recipe made with shredded kale, radicchio,(or purple cabbage), grated carrots, garlic croutons, and parmesan cheese.
+• Kale Caesar Salad: My favorite salad at home!
+Combine shredded kale, radicchio (or purple cabbage), grated carrots, garlic croutons, and parmesan cheese.

-Really, you can dress any salad with this dressing.
-Its' that good!
+• Really, you can dress any salad with this dressing.
+It's that good!

-Use as a dip for breadsticks or for these Parmesan Garlic Bread Bites.
+• Use as a dip for breadsticks or for these Parmesan Garlic Bread Bites.

-Use as a sauce for a chicken caesar inspired pizza.
+• Use as a sauce for a chicken Caesar-inspired pizza.

 💬 How to store

-Store in an airtight container in the refrigerator for up to 5 days.
+• Store in an airtight container in the refrigerator for up to 5 days.

-The metal lids that come with the mason jars will work, but tend to react with the acids in the dressing and can get a little funky.
+• The metal lids that come with the mason jars will work, but they tend to react with the acids in the dressing and can get a little funky.
 It won't hurt the dressing, just wastes a little.

-Freezing is not recommended.
+• Freezing is not recommended.

 Caesar dressing in a bowl on a cutting board with a gold spoon.
 Parmesan cheese is sprinkled on a blue background.
 Salad is peaking in the top left corner